There’s debate about who really said it, but it’s true…

-But one thing that will kill culture is meetings after meetings – where people directly or indirectly sabotage the plans of the church.
-I’m not talking about follow up, I’m talking about two or three people who get together in a spirit of compassion after the fact.
+One thing that will kill culture is meetings after meetings – where people directly or indirectly sabotage the plans of the church.
+I’m not talking about the follow-up.
+I’m talking about two or three people who get together in a spirit of compassion after the fact.
 Side meetings quickly turn into gripe sessions, speculative questions and out-loud worry about the direction of the church.

 If you want to have a healthy leadership culture, you’ve got to address everything head-on and cut out all the side meetings.

-Alignment isn’t going to happen on it’s own – it will take intentionality and focus on your part.
+Alignment isn’t going to happen on its own – it will take intentionality and focus on your part.
 That’s part of the reason your church needs a comprehensive communications system – so ministries know when to talk about what and so all the people inside and outside the church hear the right message.
-This will help with that.

 Bad leaders think their team is there to serve them.